Early Modern Europe: From Reformation to Revolution

 Textbook requirements may vary from one teaching period to the next.

-This subject covers the history of Europe from the start of the Reformation in 1517 to the French Revolution in 1789.
+This subject will deepen your understanding of the history of Europe from the start of the Reformation in 1517 to the French Revolution in 1789.
 In this period, Europe underwent profound transformations.
 The hegemony of the Catholic Church was challenged by the Protestant Reformation, which tore Europe apart as great dynasties and proto-nations fought for religious and political supremacy.
 European colonial empires were established in the Americas, Africa and Asia, revolutionising the world economy.
 Finally, the Enlightenment and Scientific Revolution decisively altered the intellectual landscape of the Western World.
 Europe as we know it today was moulded by the momentous events of this period.
+The subject will challenge you to think critically about a range of key events and issues during this fascinating historical period.
+This subject complements the knowledge gained in HIST111 but can also be studied as a standalone subject.

 Assessment 1 Tutorial/Online Forum Participation: 500 words.
 Relates to Learning Outcomes 1-2,4-5 Assessment 2 Minor Essay: 2000 words.
 Relates to Learning Outcomes 1-5 Assessment 3 Major Essay: 2500 words.
 Relates to Learning Outcomes 1-5